Agent Tool Registry (ERC-8257)

 Usage Reporting

 After a tool invocation completes, the Tool SDK reports usage to the OpenSea API before returning the response.
 The report is awaited so it survives serverless runtimes (Vercel, Lambda) where the function freezes once the response flushes.
-Errors are caught — a failed report never turns a successful tool call into a failure.
+Errors are caught and logged but never turn a successful tool call into a failure.

 POST https://api.opensea.io/api/v2/tools/usage

-The report includes an ERC-8257 composite key (tool_chain_id, tool_registry_address, tool_onchain_id) and one of two verification types depending on the invocation path:
+The report includes one of two verification types depending on the invocation path:

 "verification_type": "eip3009_authorization",